 Policies and guidelines governing these privileges are included on pages here.

-- The privilege to post and distribute materials on campus in accordance with the Distribution of Literature and Posting Policies and the UC Davis Policy and Procedure Manual.
+- Post and distribute materials on campus in accordance with Distribution of Literature and Posting Policies.

-- The use of MU & Silo outdoor tables for distributing information and fundraising.
+- Use of Memorial and Silo Union outdoor tables for distributing information and fundraising.

 Upon becoming a registered student organization, your group assumes the following responsibilities: